ceeoinnovations/prev-ceeoinnovations/_projects/Instructions-for-documenting-on-CEEOInnovations.markdown

      -the first few lines of the file between the  "---" are called "front matter."
 Fill out your project title and description, choose categories, and the link to your display image.
      -**DO NOT change layout:post**
+     -**For more guidance on this step, see the below "Customizing sections"**
-4. **Upload** your "PROJECT-NAME.markdown" file to the **project_assets** folder on the CEEOInnovations github and check that it looks how you want it to by refreshing the site.
+4. **Upload** your "PROJECT-NAME.markdown" file to the **_projects** folder on the CEEOInnovations github and check that it looks how you want it to by refreshing the site.
 Github takes a few minutes to update, you can make this faster by using incognito).
 5. Done!

 </div>